OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 Although it is primarily a phylogenetics effort, Open Tree requires a reference taxonomy for each of these functions.

 In 1, the taxonomy is used for converting OTUs (operational taxonomic units, or 'tips') to a canonical form.
 Supertree construction requires that a source tree OTU be matched with an OTU from another tree whenever possible.
-This is a nontrivial task.
-The approach taken is to map OTUs to the reference taxonomy, so that OTUs are compared by comparing the taxa to which they map.
+This is a nontrivial task because a single taxon can be designated as an OTU in different source trees in different ways.
+The approach taken is to map OTUs to the reference taxonomy, so that OTUs in different source trees are compared by comparing the taxa to which they map.

 In 2, the groupings in the supertree are compared to those in the taxonomy.

-In 3, the taxonomy provides supplemental taxa beyond the ones that are in the source trees, using the outcome of step 2 to determine where they are to be 'grafted'.
+In 3, the taxonomy provides supplemental taxa beyond the ones that are in the source trees, using the higher taxon mappings from step 2 to determine where supplemental taxa are to be 'grafted' onto the supertree.

 ## Reference taxonomy requirements